gohypergiant/hyperdrive/hyperpackage/README.md

     study.yaml
 ```

+6. Start Docker Desktop

-6. To run the prediction server, in a terminal/bash session, run the following Hyper CLI command in the same directory that the automl.hyperpack.zip and study.yaml artifacts are located:
+7. To run the prediction server, in a terminal/bash session, run the following Hyper CLI command in the same directory that the automl.hyperpack.zip and study.yaml artifacts are located:

 ``` bash
     hyper pack run